Discord-Robots/Discordjs-v14-Template/README.md

   - Run the bot with `nodemon`.
   - Customize the project to your liking and enjoy!

 Found any bugs or have any suggestion about the template?
-Create a issue or pull request!
+Create an issue or pull request!